mystor/mystor.github.io/content/fission_news_1.md

 vulnerabilities, but also has layers of built-in defense against potential future vulnerabilities.
 To accomplish this, we need to revamp the architecture of Firefox and support full Site Isolation.
-We call this next step in the evolution of Firefox’s process model "Project Fission".
+We call this next step in the evolution of Firefox’s process model "**Project Fission**".
 While Electrolysis split our browser into Content and Chrome, with Fission, we will "split the atom", splitting cross-site iframes into different processes than their parent frame.